arg-sh/argsh/CONTRIBUTING.md

 1. Before you start working on a change please make sure that there is an issue for what you will be working on.
 You can either find and [existing issue](https://github.com/arg-sh/argsh/issues) or [open a new issue](https://github.com/arg-sh/argsh/issues/new) if none exists.
 Doing this makes sure that others can contribute with thoughts or suggest alternatives, ultimately making sure that we only add changes that make

-2. When you are ready to start working on a change you should first [fork the argsh repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) and [branch out](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository) from the `develop` branch.
+2. When you are ready to start working on a change you should first [fork the argsh repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) and [branch out](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository) from the `main` branch.
 3. Make your changes.
 4. [Open a pull request towards the develop branch in the argsh repo](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
 Within a couple of days a argsh team member will review, comment and eventually approve your PR.

 ## Workflow

-### Branches

-All changes should be part of a branch and submitted as a pull request - your branches should be prefixed with one of:

-- `fix/` for bug fixes
-- `feat/` for features
-- `docs/` for documentation changes

 ### Commits